QuinntonCarter/VSchool-Coursework/Classwork/module6/rockthevote/notes.md

 - implement backend security features

 IMPLEMENT:
+- comment component
+    + comment reply view: @s or sub threads?
+    + style component
+- finish profileComponent
+- finish postDetails component
 - nightmode/alt views
 - viewSortComponent for post view sorting
     + a new component that houses all buttons in postlist view
     + toggle sort view hook
     + .sort() can be appended onto posts.map()
-- comment component
-    + comment reply view: @s or sub threads?
-    + style grid
 X deleteComment function
 X restrict comment deletion only if user._id === comment._authId can it be deleted X add obj keys where missing
 X timestamps, maybe on frontend or another way not in schema but

 FUTURE DEV:
-- user mentions in thread headers link to user profiles
+- usernames in thread headers link to user profiles
 - replies are sub threads in threads like reddit
 - checkbox delete functionality in userPosts view
     + maybe send ids into array and delete that array on function call